Kurtis Foster: Kingston Frontenacs (2017–2020)

 After one season with the Petes, Foster accepted an assistant coaching position with the OHL's Kingston Frontenacs, working under head coach Jay Varady.
 The Frontenacs finished the 2017–18 season with a 36–23–6–3 record, good for third place in the Eastern Conference.
 In the playoffs, the Frontenacs lost to the Hamilton Bulldogs in the Eastern Conference Finals.

 In 2018, Foster was promoted to head coach of the Frontenacs after Varady took the head coaching position with the AHL's Tucson Roadrunners.

 Foster made his head coaching debut on September 20, 2018, as the Frontenacs lost to the Peterborough Petes by a score of 4–0.
 The next night, on September 21, Foster earned his first career OHL victory as Kingston defeated the Oshawa Generals 5–2.
 As the Frontenacs were a rebuilding team in the 2018-19, the team struggled to a league worst record of 14-52-1-1, earning 30 points.

 The Frontenacs saw some improvement during the 2019-20, as the club added underage forward Shane Wright to the team as he was granted exceptional status by the CHL.
 The Frontenacs finished the season with a 19-39-2-2 record in a shortened regular season, earning 42 points, which was a 12-point improvement from the previous season.
 Kingston finished in eighth place in the Eastern Conference, earning a playoff berth, however, the post-season was cancelled due to the 2020 coronavirus pandemic in North America.

 On April 29, 2020, the Frontenacs announced changes to their coaching staff with the dismissal of Foster.

-Oshawa Generals (2021–present)
+Oshawa Generals (2021–2022)

-On July 6, 2021, the OHL's Oshawa Generals announced Foster had been added as an assistant coach for the 2021–22 season.
+On July 6, 2021, the OHL's Oshawa Generals announced Foster had been added as an associate coach for the 2021–22 season.
+The Generals finished the season with a 30-31-2-5 record, earning 67 points and a playoff berth, as the club finished in sixth place in the Eastern Conference.
+Oshawa lost to the Kingston Frontenacs in six games in the conference quarter-finals.

+Arizona Coyotes/Utah Mammoth (2022-pres)

+On October 6, 2022, the Arizona Coyotes of the National Hockey League announced that Foster had joined the club as a development coach.
+Foster remained in the role following the Coyotes franchise relocation to Salt Lake City, Utah in 2024, where the club now operates as the Utah Mammoth.